syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/steps.md

 ## Disabling steps

-You can use the `disabled` property to disable a step, preventing user interaction when set to true.
-By default, the value is false.
+You can use the `disabled` property to disable a step, preventing user interaction when set to `true`.
+By default, the value is `false`.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}